byuccl/dac_sdc_2022/_labs/lab_llvm.md

 While you could download the LLVM source code, and add your pass code to it, compiling LLVM from source can take 20-30 minutes.
 Instead, we are going to develop your pass _out-of-tree_.
 Above you should have installed the LLVM 9 binaries using the Ubuntu package manger.
 We are going to compile your pass code into a shared library object (.so) file, than can be loaded by LLVM at runtime.

 Your pass code and [CMakeLists.txt](https://github.com/byu-cpe/ecen625_student/blob/main/lab_llvm/src/CMakeLists.txt) file are provided in the `src` directory.
-For this assignment we will be using a {\tt BasicBlockPass} in LLVM.
+For this assignment we will be using a `BasicBlockPass` in LLVM.
 That is, it is a transformation pass that modifies code contained with a single basic block.

 Take a look at [AdderTreeBalancer.cpp](https://github.com/byu-cpe/ecen625_student/blob/main/lab_llvm/src/AdderTreeBalancer.cpp), specifically these lines:

 ```
-char Scheduler625::ID = 0;
+char AdderTreeBalancer::ID = 0;
 static RegisterPass<AdderTreeBalancer> X("ATB_625", "Adder Tree Balancer Pass");

 bool AdderTreeBalancer::runOnBasicBlock(BasicBlock &BB) {